-Present and former students can request transcripts and other documents through this link.
+Present and former students can request transcripts and other documents through these links below.

 Applicable fees must be paid before your request is complete.
 Currently registered students should request documents via the Omnivox portal.

 Request a Course Outline

 Former day students may request a copy of a JAC course outline by sending an email to: firstname.lastname@example.org.

 *Please include the following information: Student’s full name, student’s ID number, the course number, and the year and semester in which the course was passed.
 If possible, include the teacher’s name.

 *Note that this information can be found on the student’s transcript.